jezen/jezenthomas.com/posts/2024/02/kill-on-the-cover-letter-but-not-literally.md

 ---
-title: Kill On The Cover Letter, But Not Like That
+title: Kill on the Cover Letter, but Not Like That
 date: 2024-02-02
 location: Gdynia, Poland
 excerpt: